 Fusion.
 Integration.
 Organic.
-Individual personal voice evolves from the myriad of experiences that sculpts the artistic aesthetic of creating work at any given moment.
-The Alithea Mime Theatre is a company committed to a continuing vision of mime theatre both as a single discipline and as a multidiscipline, with an emphasis on group choreography.
-After accepting the invitation to co-found the Goldston School for Mime while at the same time engaging in a parallel training in dance, Johnson established an artistic identity in the mime theatre with a talent for company choreography.
-In 1994, Johnson, with Sabrina Vasquez as Associate Artistic Director, established the Alithea Mime Theatre and embarked on a creative journey that continues today.
-In 1999, Alithea became a professional company in-residence at Wichita State University.
+Individual personal voice evolves from the myriad of experiences that sculpts the artistic aesthetic when creating work at any moment.
+The Alithea Mime Theatre is a company committed to a continuing vision of mime theatre as a single discipline and multidiscipline with an emphasis on group choreography.
+After accepting the invitation to co-find the Goldston School for Mime while engaging in parallel training in dance, Johnson established an artistic identity in the mime theatre with a talent for company choreography.
+In 1994, Johnson, with Sabrina Vasquez as associate artistic director, established the Alithea Mime Theatre and embarked on a creative journey that continues today.
+In 1999, Alithea became a professional company in residence at Wichita State University.

-Further work to emerge from Alithea combined original music composition with stage and film.
-What followed were multidisciplinary works, on-site experimental performances and a focus on audience immersion.
-Wichita State University became home to a diverse collection of interdisciplinary experiments that further developed Alithea’s creative voice by providing support, encouragement, resources and professional quality emerging talent.
+Further work that emerged from Alithea combined original music composition with stage and film.
+What followed were multidisciplinary works, on-site experimental performances, and a focus on audience immersion.
+Wichita State University became home to a diverse collection of interdisciplinary experiments that further developed Alithea’s creative voice by providing support, encouragement, resources, and professional-quality emerging talent.